Recent | Past Studies

 Controlled Freezing, Hardiness of perennials:

 In Fall 2012-Winter 2013, controlled freezing studies to the usual 5 subfreezing temperatures of 28, 23, 18, 12, 7F (-2, -5, -8, -11, -14C) in freezing chambers, for a minimum half hour to 2 hours maximum at each, was conducted in early January and late February on 7 perennial species, including 2 coneflowers ('Lucky Star' and 'PowWow Wild Berry').
 Deacclimation studies were conducted on Coreopsis 'Route 66' and Leucanthemum 'Becky' on exposure to 60F for 1,3 or 5 days prior to exposure to the 5 subfreezing temperatures.
-Similar studies are planned for winter 2013-14.
-(Results 2013)
+Similar studies are planned for winter 2014-15. (no studies were done in 2013-14) (Results 2013) (Summary of variables and research, ppt)

 In 2009-2010 studies were begun on the hardiness of Heuchera

-(funding courtesy of New Hampshire Plant Endowment).
-Plants were
+hybrids (funding courtesy of New Hampshire Plant Endowment).
+Plants

 two dates in January and March.
 Cultivars under study included: